DarrahK/ECG-POC/README.md

-# ECG Proof of Concept
+# ECG Prediction - Proof of Concept

 This project was see if I am able to predict ECG data using an LSTM.
 This is still a work on progress, as there still a lot of improvements that need to be done.